FactoryXCode/MfPack/MfPack/src/debug/ReadMe.md

 to ../MfPack/Tools/MicrosoftErrorLookupTool and adjust the WIN_ERROR_LOOKUP_TOOL constant in the WinApi.Dbg.WinHResultTools.pas unit.

-To use the tools application, add ..\MfPack\src\dbg to your project's Searchpath.
+To build the tools application, you have to add ..\MfPack\src\dbg to your project's Searchpath.

 NOTES:
  - This release is updated for compiler version 17 up to 34.